Ramon Menezes

-Ramon Menezes Hubner (born 30 June 1972), simply known as Ramon, is a Brazilian professional football manager and former player who played as an attacking midfielder.
-He is the current manager of the Brazil under-20 national team, and the interim manager of the Brazil national team.
+Ramon Menezes Hubner (born 30 June 1972) is a Brazilian professional football manager and former player who played as an attacking midfielder.
+He was most recently the manager of the Brazilian under-23 national team.

-An attacking midfielder who could also play as a forward, Ramon spent the most of his career playing for clubs in the Série A, where he amassed more than 350 matches and scored 98 goals.
+Ramon spent the most of his career in his native Brazil, where he appeared in more than 350 matches and scored 98 goals.
 Mainly linked to Cruzeiro, Vasco da Gama and Vitória, he also played abroad for Bayer Leverkusen, Tokyo Verdy and Al-Gharafa before retiring with Cabofriense in 2013.

-Ramon became a manager in 2015.
+He was capped six times for Brazil, scoring once.